colinzuo/dddtdd-docs/doc_center/docs/opensource-projects/ue4/100100-study/Engine/GameFramework/README.md

 	void ReceiveBeginPlay();

 	/**
+	 * Set this actor's tick functions to be enabled or disabled.
+Only has an effect if the function is registered
+	 * This only modifies the tick function on actor itself
+	 * @param	bEnabled	Whether it should be enabled or not */
+	UFUNCTION(BlueprintCallable, Category="Actor|Tick")
+	void SetActorTickEnabled(bool bEnabled);

+	/**  Returns whether this actor has tick enabled or not	 */ UFUNCTION(BlueprintCallable, Category="Actor|Tick")
+	bool IsActorTickEnabled() const;

+	/**
+	 * Check whether any component of this Actor is overlapping any component of another Actor.
+	 * @param Other The other Actor to test against
+	 * @return Whether any component of this Actor is overlapping any component of another Actor.
+	 */
+	UFUNCTION(BlueprintCallable, Category="Collision", meta=(UnsafeDuringActorConstruction="true"))
+	bool IsOverlappingActor(const AActor* Other) const;

+	/**
 	 *	Function called every frame on this Actor.
 Override this function to implement custom logic to be executed every frame.
 	 *	Note that Tick is disabled by default, and you will need to check PrimaryActorTick.bCanEverTick is set to true to enable it.
 	 *